 -

 Wow!
 If your kids are into riding bikes – whatever age they are, John Dunn Challenge Park in Kelmscott is amazing.
 There are four bike tracks, plus a trainer track, mini track, intermediate track and advanced track – meaning there is a level to suit everyone here.
-The new (as of May 2022) bike challenge park caters for all things on two wheels – specifically mountain bikes and BMXs.
+The bike challenge park caters for all things on two wheels – specifically mountain bikes and BMXs.
 If your kiddos love to ride their bike, be sure to bring them here.
-The John Dunn Challenge Park is ideal for little ones on balance bikes and training wheels, right Read more…
+The John Dunn Challenge Park is ideal for little ones on balance bikes and training wheels, right up to experienced teens and Read more…

 -